Good Posture Academy

 Developing a proper posture early on helps maintain good health throughout life.
-Child’s posture is determined by natural factors; however, it is also susceptible to a variety of influences from the time they start assuming an up-right position, and particularly once they begin school.
+A child’s posture is determined by natural factors; however, it is also susceptible to various influences from the time they start assuming an upright position, particularly once they begin school.

 - Age and Sex

 - Seating equipment at home and school